-A full actuarial valuation has taken place in March 2022.
+A full actuarial valuation tookplace in March 2022.

 The investments of the Fund are managed by external investment managers, including the Local Pensions Partnership (LPP), a joint venture owned, in equal shares, by Lancashire County Council and the London Pension Fund Authority (LPFA).
 LPP manages the administration and investment functions on behalf of the two partner authorities.